Translated by Tomoka Aono

-Kamakura is a city in Kanagawa prefecture, where you can find traditional and historical streetscapes.
-The city used to be the old capital from 12th century to 13th century and is surrounded by mountains and the sea.
+Kamakura is a city in Kanagawa Prefecture where you can find traditional and historical streetscapes.
+The city used to be the capital of Japan, between the 12th century to the 13th century.
+Geographically, it is surrounded by mountains and the sea.

 From then until today, a Great Buddha statue and other historical sites and temples exist in Kamakura.
 The city also attracts many visitors because of its great hiking and sea bathing possibilities.
 It is easily accessible from Tokyo and is an attractive one-day trip destination.

 Kamakura area has the JR Yokosuka Line, JR Shonan Shinjuku Line, and Enoshima Electric Railway.
 From stations to each sightseeing spot, you can choose whether you want to take a bus, taxi or even a rickshaw.